apache/samza/docs/learn/documentation/0.7.0/container/event-loop.md

   /**
    * Called before a message is processed by a task.
    */
-  void beforeProcess(MessageEnvelope envelope, Config config, TaskContext context);
+  void beforeProcess(IncomingMessageEnvelope envelope, Config config, TaskContext context);

   /**
    * Called after a message is processed by a task.
    */
-  void afterProcess(MessageEnvelope envelope, Config config, TaskContext context);
+  void afterProcess(IncomingMessageEnvelope envelope, Config config, TaskContext context);

   /**
    * Called before all tasks in TaskRunner are closed.